SomeWeekendReading/someweekendreading.github.io/_posts/2024-12-06-gruss-von-krampus.md

 People dress up as Krampus and scare children, in what I'm sure the children think is a totally fun prank.
-Occasionally after attempting to birch a child, parents feel inspired to punch out a Krampus cosplayer, which I'm sure is also totally fun trip to local hospitals.
+Occasionally after attempting to birch a child, parents feel inspired to punch out a Krampus cosplayer, which I'm sure is also a totally fun trip to a local hospital.

 _Krampusnacht_, or Krampus Night, is December 5th.
 St Nicholas and Krampus visit houses with children for gentle congratulations &amp; blessings from St Nicholas&hellip; or rather